ray-x/navigator.lua/README.md

 ### VS-code style folding with treesitter

-Folding is using a hacked version of treesitter folding.
+Folding is using a hacked version of treesitter folding. (option: ts_fold)

 #### folding function